 Order to cash

-Order to cash is concerned mostly about receiving and processing of the customer sales orders.
-Some of the challenges and difficulties involved in order to cash are manual errors, lower net profit, waste of resource and time, delay in processing orders etc.
+Order to cash is concerned mostly about receiving and processing customer sales orders.
+Some of the challenges and difficulties involved in order to cash are manual errors, lower net profit, waste of resources and time, delay in processing orders, etc.

 Robotic Process Automation can automate many aspects of the process.
-It can help in account receivables and order fulfilment which, in turn, eliminates and minimises the need for human intervention.
-Ai-powered bots assist the customers in retrieving the necessary information and answer their query in a real-time fashion.
+It can help in account receivables and order fulfillment which, in turn, eliminates and minimizes the need for human intervention.
+Ai-powered bots assist the customers in retrieving the necessary information and answer their queries in a real-time fashion.
 This helps address many of the issues such as inconsistency in the data, payment overdue, and inefficient execution.

-The tasks related to the shipment process is mainly concerned about checking and shipping orders.
-Experts estimate efficient automated solutions can replace 15-25 manual checking and parcel manifesting centres.
+The tasks related to the shipment process are mainly concerned with checking and shipping orders.
+Experts estimate efficient automated solutions can replace 15-25 manual checking and parcel manifesting centers.
 Having thus efficient solutions is key to a more streamlined workflow which can result in more or less 30% savings in the shipment phase.

 Procure to pay

-The Procurement phase is an important part of the inventory management and logistics as a whole.
-The procurement stage aims to find and agree to terms, and acquire materials, goods, or service (often from external sources).
-Efficient use of automation tools can reduce manual labour and save 20-25% on the labour cost.
+The Procurement phase is an important part of inventory management and logistics as a whole.
+The procurement stage aims to find and agree to terms, and acquire materials, goods, or services (often from external sources).
+Efficient use of automation tools can reduce manual labor and save 20-25% on labor costs.